Estate Planning Tasks To Protect Your Small Business In The New Year

 Reducing liability for business owners was a major concern in the latest COVID-19 stimulus package, but there are other steps you should take to avoid a lawsuit.
 Review all employee hiring practices and work site policies to avoid discrimination, hostile work environment, or other types of claims.
 Inspect your property as well to prevent hazards that could leave you liable for personal injuries.

 Take the time to review the terms of coverage for life and disability insurance policies, add additional coverage if needed, and update beneficiaries.

 Make a detailed plan regarding business operations in the event something happens to you.
 Determine whether family members have the skills needed to operate the business and what role you would want them to play in the company.

 Let Us Help You Today

 At Cavallo & Cavallo, you can count on us to provide the legal guidance you need in creating an estate plan for your business.
-To request a consultation in our office, contact our Bronx & New Rochelle estate planning attorneys today.
+To request a consultation in our office, contact our Bronx & Westchester estate planning attorneys today.